AEPR/cardgame/README.md

 Before trick taking begins there is an opportunity to improve the quality of your hand and therefore your Active 13.

-To upgrade a card you must first spend a Heart card from your hand by placing it in your discard pile.
+To upgrade a card you must first spend a Heart card from your hand by revealing it to your opponent and then placing it face down in your discard pile.
 You will not be able to play it this round, but it is still one of your Active 13.
 You use this to buy the top card from your deck, taking it into your hand.
 You must then bin one card from your hand.
-This card is put to one side and will not be used for the rest of the game.
+This card is put to one side face up and will not be used for the rest of the game.

 The lead player can upgrade as many time as they like, or until they run out of Hearts.
-When they stop and stick with their hand then the other player has the opportunity to upgrade in the same way.
+When they stop and stick with their hand the other player has the opportunity to upgrade in the same way.
 This may lead to each player having different numbers of cards in hand - don't worry, this is normal.

 #### Trick taking